Finding Your Home: Why I Chose Harvard

 About the author

 Hello, my name is Toluwalase Oladitan!
-I’m a sophomore living in Dunster House, and I was born and raised in Brooklyn, NY (best city in the world).
+I’m a junior living in Dunster House, and I was born and raised in Brooklyn, NY (best city in the world).
 I’m currently concentrating in Biomedical...
 View full profile